datalad-handbook/book/docs/basics/101-130-yodaproject.rst

          outcome.

 .. [#f2] The choice of analysis method
-         for the handbook is rather arbitrary, and understanding the k-nearest neighbor algorithm is by no means required for this section.
+         in this book is rather arbitrary, and understanding the k-nearest neighbor algorithm is by no means required for this section.

 .. [#f3] It is recommended (but optional) to create a